uwescience/DSSG2023-Heating-Loads/README.md

 # DSSG2023-Heating-Loads

-This branch contains regression-modeling exercises on the estimates produced by Alan Mitchell.
+This branch contains scripts to produce aggregate numbers from simulations.